-Insects, continued.-Order Lepidoptera,
+INSECTS, continued .- ORDER LEPIDOPTERA.

-Courtship of butterflies - Battles - Ticking noise - Colours common to both sexes, or more brilliant in the males - Examples - Not due to the direct action of the conditions of life - Colours adapted for protection - Colours of moths - Display - Perceptive powers of the Lepaloptera - Variability - Causes of the difference in colour between the males and females - Mimickry, females butterflies more brilliantly coloured than the males - Bright colours of caterplians- Summary and concluding remarks on the secondary sexual characters of Insects - Birds and insects compared.
+Courtship of Butterflies.- Battles.-Taking Noise.-Colors common to Both Sexes, or more brilliant in the Males.-Examples.-Not due to the Direct Action of the Conditions of Life.-Colors adapted for Protection.-Colors of Moths.-Display.-Perceptive Powers of the Legidoptern.-Variability.-Causes of the Difference in Color between the Males and Fennales.-Miniery, Fennale Butterflies mere brilliantly colored than the Males.-Bight Colors of Caterplilars.-Summary and Concluding Remarks on the Secondary Sexual Characters of Insects.-Birds and Insects compared.

-Ix this great Order the most interesting point for us is the difference in colour between the sexes of the same species, and between the distinct species of the same genus.
+In this great Order the most interesting point for us is the difference in color between the sexes of the same species, and between the distinct species of the same genus.
 Nearly the whole of the following chapter will be devoted to this subject; but I will first make a few remarks on one or two other points.
 Several males may often be seen pursuing and crowding round the same female.
 Their courtship appears to be a prolonged affair, for I have frequently watched one or more males pirouetting round a female until I became tired, without seeing the end of the courtship.
-Although butterflies are such weak and fragile creatures, they are pugnacious, and an Emperor butterfly has been captured with the tips of its wings broken from a conflict with another male.
-Mr. Collingwood in speaking of the frequent battles between the butterflies of Borneo says, "They whirl "round each other with the greatest rapidity, and appear "to be incited by the greatest ferecity."
-One case is known of a butterfly, namely the Ageronia Feronia, which makes a noise like that produced by a toothed wheel passing under a spring catch, and which could be heard at the distance of several yards.
+Although butterflies are such weak and fragile creatures, they are pugnacious, and an Emperor butterfly' has been captured with the tips of its wings broken from a conflict with another male.
+Mr. Collingwood, in speaking of the frequent battles between the butterflies of Bornee, says, "They whirl round each other with the greatest rapidity, and appear to be incited by the greatest ferocity."
+One case is known of a butterfly, namely, the Ageronia feronia, which makes a noise like that produced by a toothed wheel passing under a spring-catch, and which could be heard at the distance of several yards.
 At Rio de Janeiro this sound was noticed by me, only when two were chasing each other in an irregular course, so that it is probably made during the courtship of the sexes; but I neglected to attend to this point."

-&lt;sup>1 Apatura Iris: 'The Entomologist's Weekly Intelligencer,' 1859, p.
-139. For the Bornean Butterflies see C. Collingwood, 'Rambles of a Naturalist,' 1868, p.
+Apatura Iris: 'The Entomologist's Weekly Intelligencer,' 1859, p.
+139. For the Bornean Butterflies, see C. Collingwood, 'Rambles of a Naturalist,' 1868, p.
 183.

-Every one has admired the extreme beauty of many butterflies and of some moths; and we are led to ask, how has this beauty been acquired?
-Have their colours and diversified patterns simply resulted from the direct action of the physical conditions to which these insects have been exposed, without any benefit being thus derived?
-Or have successive variations been accumulated and determined either as a protection or for some unhown purpose, or that one sex might be rendered attractive to the other?
-And, again, what is the meaning of the colours being widely different in the males and females of certain species, and allike in the two sexes of other species?
+Every one has admired the extreme beauty of many butterflies and of some moths; and we are led to ask, How has this beauty been acquired?
+Have their colors and diversified patterns simply resulted from the direct action of the physical conditions to which these insects have been exposed, without any benefit being thus derived?
+Or have successive variations been accumulated and determined either as a protection or for some unknown purpose, or that one sex might be rendered attractive to the other?
+And, again, what is the meaning of the colors being widely different in the males and females of certain species, and alike in the two sexes of other species?
 Before attempting to answer these questions a body of facts must be given.